openstack/glance/doc/source/authentication.rst

 your situation.
 For more information, please refer to the Keystone documentation on the ``auth_token`` middleware, but in short:

-* Those variables beginning with ``auth_`` point to the Keystone Admin service.
+* The ``identity_uri`` variable points to the Keystone Admin service.
   This information is used by the middleware to actually query Keystone about the validity of the authentication tokens.
 * The admin auth credentials (``admin_user``, ``admin_tenant_name``,
   ``admin_password``) will be used to retrieve an admin token.
 That token will be used to authorize user tokens behind the scenes.